raphaelcohn/discographer/README.md

 The `${cachePath}` should contain a .gitignore file with the value `*` in it, so that cached data is not accidentally checked in.

-The variable `${machine}` is used to refer to a machine.
+The variable `${machineName}` is used to refer to a machine.
 The value is the machine's hostname (DNS label) without domain.
 We don't currently validate that it is DNS-valid.

-The variable `${machineGroup}` is used to refer to a group of machines.
+The variable `${machineGroupName}` is used to refer to a group of machines.
 This need not be a DNS label.

 ### Configuration